Single Sign On

 nullthe default"openid email profile"will be used - Accepted Audience—the optional JWT audience claim passed into the OID provider (being mapped to a

-In addition of the JobRunr configuration settings, be sure to configure your OpenID provider to redirect back to the JobRunr Pro dashboard after logging in (see below).
+In addition to the JobRunr configuration settings, be sure to configure your OpenID provider to redirect back to the JobRunr Pro dashboard after logging in (see below).

 Using a framework